FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 some light footwork on the precipitous cliffs and quite a bit of guesswork, modifying the drawing to use the oFBO was successful.
 Fortunately, this may also clear the path in the future for loading images to edit.

+### April 22nd and 23rd
+- The expedition continues.
+Now that the new rendering process has been implemented, it became possible to add image saving functionality.
+While the basics required little code, the absence of documentation on FBO saving instead meant relying on tinkering with broken forum code.
+Unfortunately, while the basic functionality was relatively straightforward to implement, the combination of a multiwindowed app drawing to an FBO dredged up what appears to be a bug or edge case with OpenFramworks.
+Calling the saving functionality from a keypress works, but calling the same save method from a button listener creates a corrupted file.
+It is the suspicion of the team that this is the result of the key presses taking place at a different, time in the render cycle than button listener events, although wrapping the save code in `fbo.begin()` and `fbo.end()` only intermittently solved the issue.
+The intermittent nature of this may mean that multi-threading was involved.
+Use of `fbo.checkStatus()` to further diagnosis the issue was fruitless.
+Instead, we must again follow the example of Hannibal and take a more circumtuous route, avoiding the pesky Gaulish tribes of concurrency bugs and instead relying on key presses for saving.
+- An additional obstacle was also encountered when attempting to render a temporary circle to the canvas as a previous for the brush.
+Initial attempts to draw to the window directly (not the FBO) somehow changed the FBO background.
+This was eventually solved by overlaying a transparent background FBO over the main canvas one for the sole purpose of rendering this preview circle.